Western Heritage Tour

 Oklahoma City is a modern metropolis that's still rich with cowboy culture.
-From world-class museums and festivals to working stockyards and horse shows, getting an authentic Western experience is something you can hang your hat on in Oklahoma City.
-Below are a few Oklahoma City's top stops to explore the history and experience the legacy of the American West.
+From world-class museums and festivals to working stockyards and horse shows, getting an authentic Western experience is something you can hang your hat on in OKC.
+Below are a few of Oklahoma City's top stops to explore the history and experience the legacy of the American West.

-If you're looking for the real cowboy experience, it doesn't get more authentic than this historic commercial district located just minutes from downtown Oklahoma City.
+If you're looking for the real cowboy experience, it doesn't get more authentic than Stockyards City, a historic commercial district located just minutes from downtown Oklahoma City.
 Here you can shop Oklahoma's most complete variety of Western shops, enjoy the West's best steak at Cattlemen's Steakhouse and observe craftsmen producing homemade items from boots, spurs, hats and clothing to saddles, tack, jewelry and Western art.
-Be sure to check out the Centennial Rodeo Opry's live western music show at 7 p.m. every Saturday night.
-And see real cowboys at work here every week during the world's largest live cattle auction.
+Be sure to check out the Centennial Rodeo Opry's live western music show at 7 p.m. every Saturday night, and see real cowboys at work here every week during the world's largest live cattle auction.
 Livestock auctions begin at 8 a.m. every Monday and Tuesday.